-- 3. Pulp therapy in primary teeth: Although there have been no studies to date that address the safety of performing pulp therapy in primary teeth prior to the initiation of chemotherapy and/or radiotherapy, many clinicians choose to provide a more radical treatment in the form of extraction because pulpal/periapical/ furcal infections during immunosuppression periods can have a significant impact on cancer treatment and become life-threatening.
-Teeth that already have been treated pulpally and are clinically and radiographically sound present minimal risk. - 4.
+- carious lesions should be treated first.8 Incipient to small caries can be treated with fluorides and sealants until definitive care can be accomplished.
+5 It is also important to be aware that the signs and symptoms of periodontal disease can be decreased in immunosuppressed patients.5 - 3.
+Pulp therapy in primary teeth: Although there have been no studies to date that address the safety of performing pulp therapy in primary teeth prior to the initiation of chemotherapy and/or radiotherapy, many clinicians choose to provide a more radical treatment in the form of extraction because pulpal/periapical/ furcal infections during immunosuppression periods can have a significant impact on cancer treatment and become life-threatening.
+5,8,11 Teeth that already have been treated pulpally and are clinically and radiographically sound present minimal risk. - 4.
 Endodontic treatment in permanent teeth: Symptomatic non-vital permanent teeth should receive root canal treatment at least 1 week before initiation of cancer therapy to allow sufficient time to assess treatment success before the chemotherapy.
-If that is not possible, extraction is indicated.
+5,10 If that is not possible, extraction is indicated.
 Extraction is also the treatment of choice for teeth that cannot be treated by definitive endodontic treatment in a single visit.
-In that case, the extraction should be followed by antibiotic therapy (penicillin or for penicillin-allergic patients, clingamycin) for about 1 week.
+In that case, the extraction should be followed by antibiotic therapy (penicillin or for penicillin-allergic patients, clindamycin) for about 1 week.
 5,10,12 Asymptomatic endodontic needs in permanent teeth can be delayed until the hematological status of the patient is stable.
-It is important that the etiology of periapical lesions associated with previously endodontically treated teeth be determined because they can be caused by a number of factors including pulpal infections, inflammatory reactions, apical scars, cysts, and malignant lesions.
-If a periapical lesion is associated with an endodontically treated tooth and no signs or symptoms of infection are present, there is no need for retreatment or extraction since the radiolucency is likely due to an apical scar.18 - 5.
+10,11,18 It is important that the etiology of periapical lesions associated with previously endodontically treated teeth be determined because they can be caused by a number of factors including pulpal infections, inflammatory reactions, apical scars, cysts, and malignant lesions.
+8 If a periapical lesion is associated with an endodontically treated tooth and no signs or symptoms of infection are present, there is no need for retreatment or extraction since the radiolucency likely is due to an apical scar.18 - 5.
 Orthodontic appliances and space maintainers: Appliances should be removed if the patient has poor oral hygiene and/or the treatment protocol or HCT conditioning regimen carries a risk for the development of moderate to severe mucositis, except for smooth appliances such as band and loops and fixed lower lingual arches.
-Removable appliances and retainers that fit well may be worn as long as tolerated by the patient who shows good oral care.
-If band removal is not possible, vinyl mouth guards or orthodontic wax should be used to decrease tissue trauma. - 6.
+1,8 Removable appliances and retainers that fit well may be worn as long as tolerated by the patient who shows good oral care.
+5,8,19 If band removal is not possible, vinyl mouth guards or orthodontic wax should be used to decrease tissue trauma.8 - 6.
 Periodontal considerations: Partially erupted molars can become a source of infection because of pericornitis.
 The overlying gingival tissue should be excised if the dentist believes it is a potential risk and if the hematological status permits.
+8,10